What is a Volunteer Medical Advocate?

 What is the volunteer commitment?

 We ask that all advocates volunteering with the medical advocacy program commit to picking up 24 on-call shifts (at a minimum of 2 shifts per month).
-Each shift runs from 7 am to 7 pm, and 7 pm to 7 am.
+Each shift is 12 hours spanning from 7am-7pm, and 7pm-7am.
 Volunteer advocates will choose when they want to be on the schedule.